subhdotsol/Odin/errors.md

 3. Not knowing which Solana crates contain which types
 4. Forgetting to implement all trait requirements
 5. Port conflicts when running multiple server instances
+6. Missing TLS support for WebSocket connections

 The key takeaway: read the compiler errors carefully, they usually tell you exactly what's wrong.
 And when working with gRPC/tonic, always include the proto code first before trying to use it.

-Building this taught me a lot about Rust's module system and how tonic works.
+Building this taught me a lot about Rust's module system, how tonic works, and WebSocket streaming with Solana!
 Next time will be smoother!